-GCSE Media Studies is designed to enable students to develop investigative, critical thinking and decision making skills through consideration of issues that are important, real and relevant to students.
+GCSE Media Studies is designed to enable students to develop investigative, critical thinking and decision-making skills through consideration of issues that are important, real and relevant to students.

-The controlled assessment will provide students with practical and creative skills through opportunities for personal engagement and creativity and understand how to use media concepts to analyse their work.
+The non-examination assessment will provide students with practical and creative skills through opportunities for personal engagement and creativity - students will also understand how to use media concepts to analyse their work.